1997 Asian financial crisis: Indonesia

 Fall of Suharto: President Suharto resigns, 21 May 1998.

 In June 1997, Indonesia seemed far from crisis.
 Unlike Thailand, Indonesia had low inflation, a trade surplus of more than $900 million, huge foreign exchange reserves of more than $20 billion, and a good banking sector.
 However, a large number of Indonesian corporations had been borrowing in U.S. dollars.
 This practice had worked well for these corporations during the preceding years, as the rupiah had strengthened respective to the dollar; their effective levels of debt and financing costs had decreased as the local currency's value rose.

 In July 1997, when Thailand floated the baht, Indonesia's monetary authorities widened the rupiah currency trading band from 8% to 12%.
 As a result, the rupiah suddenly came under severe attack in August.
 Therefore, on the 14th of the month, the managed floating exchange regime was replaced by a free-floating exchange rate arrangement.
 The rupiah dropped further due to the shift.
 The IMF came forward with a rescue package of $23 billion, but the rupiah was sinking further amid fears over corporate debts, massive selling of rupiah, and strong demand for dollars.
 The rupiah and the Jakarta Stock Exchange touched a historic low in September.
 Moody's eventually downgraded Indonesia's long-term debt to "junk bond".

 Although the rupiah crisis began in July and August 1997, it intensified in November when the effects of that summer devaluation showed up on corporate balance sheets.
 Companies that had borrowed in dollars had to face the higher costs imposed upon them by the rupiah's decline, and many reacted by buying dollars through selling rupiah, undermining the value of the latter further.
 Before the crisis, the exchange rate between the rupiah and the dollar was roughly 2,600 rupiah to 1 U.S. dollar.
 The rate plunged to over 11,000 rupiah to 1 U.S. dollar on 9 January 1998, with spot rates over 14,000 during 23–26 January and trading again over 14,000 for about six weeks during June–July 1998.
 On 31 December 1998, the rate was almost exactly 8,000 to 1 U.S. dollar.
 Indonesia lost 13.5% of its GDP that year.

 In February 1998, President Suharto sacked the incumbent Bank Indonesia governor, J. Soedradjad Djiwandono, but this proved insufficient.
 Amidst widespread rioting in May 1998, Suharto resigned under public pressure and Vice President B. J. Habibie replaced him.

-As a result of the financial crisis that hit the country, many factors arising from all aspects, including sports broadcasting on Indonesian television, including: